tinymce/tinymce-docs/plugins/pageembed.md

 **Result**: An iframe of the configured size is inserted in the desired location within the content.

-> Note: Not all pages allow embedding, as the X-Frame-Options header can be set to block embedding.
+> **Note**: Not all pages allow embedding, as the X-Frame-Options header can be set to block embedding.
 See [this page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) for more information.

 ## Options to configure the Page Embed properties